everpress-co/snapshots/README.md

 Yes, the plugin has been tested with the [amazing tool](https://localwp.com/) from WPEngine and works out of the box.

-### Snapshots requires the php in your PATH environment!
+### Snapshots requires the php in your PATH environment

 SnapShots tries to find the `php` binary on your system.
 If it can't find it, you will get this error.
 You can define the location of your `php` binary by open your terminal and running